johnsaviy/DevOps-Project-/project14.md

-- Install SonarQube on Ubuntu 20.04 With PostgreSQL as Backend Database
+- Install SonarQube on Ubuntu 20.04 With PostgreSQL as Backend Database.